copsTvFan/cops-episode-guide/guide.md

 Aired 1997-10-11.

-**Las Vegas, NV 22** (9:21 PM Street Patrol) South East Area Command -- Officer Scott Martine has been there a year, used to drag race.
+**Las Vegas, NV 22**

+- (9:21 PM Street Patrol) South East Area Command -- Officer Scott Martine has been there a year, used to drag race.
 The job is great, loves what he's doing.
 A 16 year-old boy waves him down saying Cheryl is freaking out, she's in her 40's and he's watching her kids.
 He told her to calm down and she hit him.
 They go to the door with Sgt.
 Randy Sutton and a kid answers.
 It's dark and mom is naked in bed with 6 kids, but only 4 are hers.
 She reaches across to turn on the light and hits Randy in the mouth, but claims she didn't hit him.
 Scott calls to get someone to watch the kids and she freaks out and attacks him.
 She says she has no man and isn't laying up in bed, then gets belligerent toward Randy.
 Grandma comes over and has custody of 2 of the kids and says Cheryl has AIDS.
 Randy says it's the saddest call he's had in a long time.
-North Las Vegas (4:57 PM Street Patrol) Officer Irene Booth says some days are dead, could be the weather, who knows?
+- North Las Vegas (4:57 PM Street Patrol) Officer Irene Booth says some days are dead, could be the weather, who knows?
 On other days you can't catch up.
   Her partner is Officer Sue Schaaf and they stop where a mother is fighting with her 15 year-old daughter Stephanie.
 She says her mom hit her for no reason.
 Mom says Steph is trying to run away and won't come home with her.
   She didn't come home last night and would rather go to jail.
 Sue tries to negotiate, but Steph won't try to get along and closes her mind.
 They cuff Steph who doesn't go to school, is mad and doesn't care.
 Eventually they uncuff her and give her back to mom.
-(3:12 PM Street Patrol) Officer Randy Carter has been there 10 years.
+- (3:12 PM Street Patrol) Officer Randy Carter has been there 10 years.
 He's been working out, trying to stay in shape.
 Sue is with him and they take a call to a house where Victor is naked in only a towel in the yard.
 He says he's there to take a shower.
 They get the daughter's shorts for him to wear as underwear.
 He lives on Packard and is high.
 He claims he was being chased and jumped in a window to get by the 5 dogs in the back and hid in these people's shower.
 The owner came home to find him there.
 Officer Dan Ewing takes him away charging him with burglary.

 ## CP-1008

 Aired 1997-11-01.

-**Las Vegas, NV 23** (9:27 PM Prostitution Sting) Vice Station -- Officer Christine Payson makes herself skanky by adding heroin needle marks to her arm and a missing tooth so she can play a prostitute.
+**Las Vegas, NV 23**

+- (9:27 PM Prostitution Sting) Vice Station -- Officer Christine Payson makes herself skanky by adding heroin needle marks to her arm and a missing tooth so she can play a prostitute.
 Lt.
-Carlos Cordero says she played the part before and did really well and not all females can do it.
+Carlos Cordeiro says she played the part before and did really well and not all females can do it.
 She has to be an actor and think quickly on her feet.
 They snare johns during the undercover prostitution sting operation.
-Officers Smith and Middlebrook assist a driver who escaped serious injury after his Jeep was rear-ended by another vehicle.
-Officers Kinch and Sutton arrest a suspect for driving a car with a stolen license plate.
+- (5:32 PM Traffic Accident) Officers Dave Smith and George Middlebrook assist a driver who escaped serious injury after his Jeep was rear-ended by another vehicle.
+- (8:27 PM Car Stop) Officer Bob Kinch and Sgt.
+Randy Sutton arrest a suspect for driving a car with a stolen license plate.

 350th Episode.

 ## CP-1009